-4. At the end of the first year: Demonstrate an awareness and appreciation of social and environmental factors impacting health, occupational justice, and participation in occupations of diverse individuals and populations on a local, national, and global scale;
+At the end of the first year: Demonstrate an appreciation of diverse social and environmental factors impacting health, occupational justice, and participation in occupations across contexts.

-At the end of the second year: Demonstrate skills in assessing occupational needs of diverse individuals and populations to include a consideration of social and environmental factors.
+At the end of the second year: Demonstrate skills in addressing occupational needs of diverse people, populations and communities in a way that considers social and environmental factors.